-All eligible CTI Team members are expected to obtain and maintain 9.58 certification, as applicable.
+For CTI Temas in NYC, all eligible CTI Team members are expected to obtain and maintain 9.58 certification.

 CTI Teams will ensure that staff are trained in CTI and other applicable evidence-based approaches (i.e., motivational interviewing, Integrated Dual Disorder Treatment, trauma informed care).
-CTI Teams will be expected to participate in any CTI Team learning communities; complete all required trainings; access the Care Management Institute, utilize I-CONECT and their training resources; and attend meetings to review progress, outcomes and develop best practices for CTI Teams.
-CTI Teams should consider training staff in specialty areas such as housing, community resources, health and wellness, and vocational supports.
+CTI Teams will be expected to participate in any CTI Team learning communities; complete all required trainings; access the Care Management Institute, utilize the Care Management Institute and their training resources; and attend meetings to review progress, outcomes and develop best practices for CTI Teams.
+CTI Teams should consider training staff in specialty areas such as housing, community resources, integrated care, health and wellness, and vocational supports.

-CTI Teams will maintain a plan for regular supervision of all staff members.
+CTI Teams must maintain a plan for regular supervision of all staff members.

-5.3.5 Hours of Operation
+5.4.5 Hours of Operation

-CTI Teams will have hours of operation that allows them to adequately provide all necessary services with consideration of the unique needs and availability of the individuals whom they serve.
-This may include evenings and weekends.
+CTI Teams will have hours of operation that allow them to adequately provide all necessary services with consideration of the unique needs and availability of the individuals whom they serve.
+CTI Teams will have a process to ensure hospitals can connect with them 24/7.